 Implement a mechanism to allow clients to request appointments online.
 This could be via an online scheduler or email contact form.
-Fielding scheduling calls could be a full time job if your promotion is successful, so it is best to automate if at all possible.
-Plus, you want to avoid bad reviews and difficulty scheduling is one of the top complaints purchasers cite.
+Fielding scheduling calls could be a full-time job if your promotion is successful, so it is best to automate if at all possible.
+Plus, you want to avoid bad reviews, and difficulty scheduling is one of the top complaints purchasers cite.

 Limit the number of promotion appointments you fill each week.
 This helps you avoid burnout and resentment.
 If you run a deeply discounted promotion, work your butt off and then get a check two weeks later for $500, you may find yourself feeling a bit uninspired.
-By limiting the number of promotions you redeem each week you leave room for existing clients and new referrals.
+By limiting the number of promotions, you redeem each week; you leave room for existing clients and new referrals.

-The Fine Print:
+The Fine Print

-Every promotion has fine print and you need to really think about what is important to you when you write yours.
+Every promotion has fine print, and you need to really think about what is important to you when you write yours.
 Both you and the customer are bound to these terms.
 Once your promotion is live, you can’t change them.

 Make your promotion available to NEW clients ONLY!
 The whole point is to attract new clients, not lose money on existing ones!

 Limit the number of promotions that can be purchased to no more than 3.
-If you are being bargain shopped it will take 2 to 3 sessions for the client to develop loyalty to you and the service you provide.
+If you are bargain shopped, it will take 2 to 3 sessions for the client to develop loyalty to you and the service you provide.
 If they do, they will be willing to pay a high price to continue seeing you.
 One session may not be enough time for the client to connect.

 Do not treat clients redeeming promotions as “lesser.”
-I know this sounds like a no brainer, but it happens without you even realizing it.
-You can find yourself thinking “I am only getting $25 for this therapy.”
-This thought process can result in you taking less care, being untimely or just not connected - it defeats the point.
+I know this sounds like a no-brainer, but it happens without you even realizing it.
+You can find yourself thinking, “I am only getting $25 for this therapy.”
+This thought process can result in you taking less care, being untimely, or just not connected - it defeats the point.

 Offer a special return promotion that is between the super discounted price and your regular price.
-This allows the customer to feel like they are still getting a deal and you get paid.
+This allows the customer to feel like they are still getting a deal, and you get paid.